Tutorial

 }

-This route is slower to get moving because Docker becomes part of the troubleshooting surface.
-Use it when you need it, not because it feels more "local."
+This is slower because Docker becomes part of the troubleshooting path.
+Use it because the network path failed, not because "local" feels more robust.

-Verify Cursor Before You Ask For Any Real Work
+Verify Cursor Before You Ask For Anything Real

 2. Open Settings -> Tools & Integrations -> MCP Tools.